Mitch Duke

-He represented Australia at the 2022 FIFA World Cup, and Australia Olympic at the 2020 Summer Olympics.
+He represented Australia at the 2023 AFC Asian Cup, 2022 FIFA World Cup, and Australia Olympic at the 2020 Summer Olympics.

 Early life

 Duke was born in Liverpool, in Sydney's south-west.
 He attended All Saints Catholic College, Liverpool and All Saints Catholic Senior College Casula.

-Playing career

-Club
+Club career

-He began his career with Parramatta Eagles before moving into the Central Coast Mariners' youth team.
+Duke began his career with Parramatta Eagles before moving into the Central Coast Mariners' youth team.
 On 9 February 2011, Duke made his senior debut for the Mariners and also scored his first goal in a 3–1 win over Gold Coast United.

-On 24 January 2012 it was announced he had signed his first senior contract signing a two-year contract with Central Coast Mariners.
+On 24 January 2012, it was announced he had signed his first senior contract signing a two-year contract with Central Coast Mariners.

 In August 2013, Duke had a two-week trial with English Premier League side West Ham United.

-In the 2012/13 season, Duke scored 6 goals from 21 games.
-In the 2013/14 season, he wasn't as prolific, scoring 3 goals in 29 games.
-In the 2014/15 season, he had 3 goals from 15 games.
+In the 2012–13 season, Duke scored 6 goals from 21 games.
+In the 2013–14 season, he was not as prolific, scoring 3 goals in 29 games.
+In the 2014–15 season, he had 3 goals from 15 games.
 The decrease in goals can be attributed to Duke being played increasingly on the right wing by coach Phil Moss rather than the centre forward position he began his career playing.

 On 9 February 2015, Duke announced that he was flying to Japan to complete a move to Shimizu S-Pulse.
 In April 2016, Duke suffered an anterior cruciate ligament injury, ruling him out of football for at least six months.

-Duke left Shimizu in December 2018, after 4 seasons with the club.
+Duke left Shimizu in December 2018, after four seasons with the club.

-On 25 January 2019, Mitchell Duke announced that he had moved back home and signed with Western Sydney Wanderers FC and captained the club.
+On 25 January 2019, Duke announced that he had moved back home and signed with Western Sydney Wanderers FC and captained the club.

-On 22 August 2020, Duke signed a 2-year deal with Al-Taawoun.
+On 22 August 2020, Duke signed a two-year deal with Al-Taawoun.
 He scored the winning goal against Al-Duhail in a AFC Champions League group stage fixture on 25 September 2020 but fell out of favour with the club leadership shortly after, having moved from his forward position to the wing.
 On 1 February 2021, Duke returned to Australia and signed for his former club Western Sydney Wanderers on loan for the remainder of the 2020–21 A-League season.

 On 5 August 2021, Duke joined Fagiano Okayama.

 On 30 December 2022, it was announced that Duke had officially transferred to Machida Zelvia for the upcoming 2023 J2 League season.
+He scored 10 goals in the J2 League and helped Zelvia to promotion from the J2 League to the J1 League.